zamanq/stunning-post-grids-addon-elementor/readme.txt

 Elementor plugin needs to be installed and activated in order to use Stunning Post Grids Addon for Elementor.

+== Some of the Features of Stunning Post Grids Addon for Elementor ==

+1. Supports default and Custom Post Types
+2. Offers 3 different and stunning layouts
+3. Custom Typography for Title and Excerpts
+4. Custom Color Selection Controls
+5. Convenient Toggles to Show/Hide UI Elements
+6. Beautiful Pagination Option
+7. Responsive and Multiple Device Ready
+8. Completely FREE to use
+9. Translation Ready
+10. And much more...

+== Screenshots ==

+1. Smart Grid Layouts
+2. Custom Post Type Supports
+3. Multiple Layouts to Choose From
+4. Custom Color Options

 == Installation ==

 = Minimum Requirements =